Experience 250 Years of Heirloom Vegetables and History in Old Salem, North Carolina

 old-salem-seed-lab-trays

-The horticulture staff collects and saves the seeds from plants that have gone to seed for their future use and also shares them with Seed Savers Exchange.
+The horticulture staff collects and saves seeds for future use from plants that have gone to seed and also shares them with the Seed Savers Exchange, an organization that preserves heirloom plant varieties through regeneration, distribution, and seed exchange.

 old-salm-seed-lab-drying-seeds

-Beyond preserving Old Salem’s agricultural heritage and much of its other history, the seed bank also rescues important varieties from extinction.
-By keeping its diverse seed stocks, the horticultural program also helps maintain the genetic diversity important to the future of our food supply.
+Beyond preserving Old Salem’s agricultural heritage and much of its history, the seed bank also rescues important varieties from extinction.
+By keeping its diverse seed stocks, the horticultural program also helps maintain the genetic diversity essential for the future of our food supply.

 Visit the Old Salem website for hours of operation and a calendar of events.
 Workshops are closed on Mondays.